Houston Child Custody Attorney

 - Have custody of the child most of the time

-What Rights Do Non Custodial Parents Have?
+What Rights Do Noncustodial Parents Have in Houston?

 - Share decision-making rights with the custodial parent